eloiv/botafoc.cat/modules/contrib/lang_dropdown/README.txt

                                       INSTALLATION
   ------------------------------------------------------------------------------------

-  This module requires optional core modules: "Locale" and "Content translation".
+  This module requires optional core module: "Language".
-  The module will populate a new block named "Language switcher dropdown" under "{host}/admin/structure/block".
+  The module will populate a new block named "Language dropdown switcher" under "/admin/structure/block".

   Please see the below instructions to configure the block.